basilnoor/TeamRandomizerBot/README.md

 - Performed unit testing on codebase by using python’s unittest module to assert that the logic of the program is correct.

 Future Goals:
-- ~~Create a discord bot with the same functionality, but allowing users to run the operations themselves.~~
+- Host discord bot online so users can simply invite the TR bot into their discord server and use it freely.
-- COMPLETED - See repository TeamRandomizerBot!
+  - Currently trying to find a free hosting service with persistance.
+Since TR bot utilizes SQLite3 for its database the hosting service has to consistantly update the database so that adding, removing, and editing players is instant for the user.